Let’s first talk about asset discovery in general and why it is useful, even critical, to most organisations.

-Imagine being able to gather the syslog data from all of the OT devices, even the preferred ‘no touch’ devices, such as a PLC (which is usually sitting within in the level 5 of the OT Purdue model) and have them moved securely into the IT organisation for the IT log management solution then to passively scan the logs and create the assets without the need to open up connectivity between IT and OT.
+Imagine being able to gather the syslog data from all of the OT devices, even the preferred ‘no touch’ devices, such as a PLC (which is usually found in level 0 or level 1 of the OT Purdue model) and have them moved securely into the IT organisation for the IT log management solution then to passively scan the logs and create the assets without the need to open up connectivity between IT and OT.

 This is a great step towards bridging the IT and OT world without compromising security barriers.

 The IT organisation could then utilise their resources and expertise in asset management and security best practices and alert OT of any new devices discovered unexpectedly.
 IT could also monitor for potential patterns of interest that OT should be aware of and again alert if the severity level goes above the organisation’s level of acceptability.